zizzkata/smart-contract-analysis-tools-example/README.md

 Instruction on how to formally verify can be found in `./example-smart-contracts/kevm/VeriToken-spec.md`.
 Instruction on how to use other formal verification tools like SMTChecker and HEVM can be found in `./example-smart-contracts/README.md`.

+To get in contact with the developers of the k-framework and kevm go to the channel on [Riot](https://riot.im/app/#/room/#k:matrix.org).

 ## Docker

 Installing formal verification tools can take quite some time.
 Additionally, installing kevm can be a bit tricky since it is still development.
 Therefore docker images are created to make life easier.